erincatto/box2c/docs/simulation.md

 ### Contact Data
-As mentioned before, the contact is created and destroyed by Box2D.
+As mentioned before, the contact is created and destroyed by Box2D automatically.
 Contact data is not created by the user.
 However, you are able to access the contact data.

 You can get contact data from shapes or bodies.
 The contact data